-King's Bay was incorporated pursuant to the Canada Business Corporations Act on March 20, 1998.
-On August 11, 2020, the Company continued from being incorporated under Canadian federal jurisdiction to being incorporated under the Business Corporations Act of the Province of British Columbia (the "Continuance").
-The head office and registered office of the Company is Suite 1450 - 789 West Pender Street, Vancouver, BC, V6C 1H2.
-The Company changed its name from King's Bay Gold Corporation to King's Bay Resources Corp. on August 14, 2017.
+Lion Rock was incorporated pursuant to the Canada Business Corporations Act on March 20, 1998.
+On August 11, 2020, the Company continued from being incorporated under Canadian federal jurisdiction to being incorporated under the Business Corporations Act of British Columbia (the "Continuance").
+The head office and registered office of the Company is Suite 1450 - 789 West Pender Street, Vancouver, British Columbia, V6C 1H2.
+The Company changed its name from King's Bay Resources Corp. to Lion Rock Resources Inc. on July 8, 2022.